airvinfo/Self-hosted-email-server/README.md

 # Self-hosted-email-server
-Email server hosted in a home office computer running GNU/Linux and configured to obtain static IPV4 from a VPS running on ISP's datacenter
+Email server hosted on a home office computer running GNU/Linux and configured to obtain static IPV4 from a VPS running on ISP's datacenter.